 Half of respondents from Singapore, 44 per cent from the United States and 42 per cent from the United Kingdom said they believe renminbi usage brings financial benefits, yet fewer than a third of their German and Canadian peers share this view.

-Foreign exchange risk“Most Chinese businesses look favourably on overseas partners who are using RMB, both because it shows commitment and because it eliminates foreign exchange risk from their cost base,” said HSBC Commercial Banking chief executive Simon Cooper.
+“Most Chinese businesses look favourably on overseas partners who are using RMB, both because it shows commitment and because it eliminates foreign exchange risk from their cost base,” said HSBC Commercial Banking chief executive

 “Although a currency can’t guarantee commercial success in China, it’s clear that RMB should be a core component of every company’s business planning.”